The Ultimate Guide To Training Management Software

 Resource management is a key component in a TMS.
 It allows you to handle everything you need for your course to go ahead.
 By pulling all of your trainers, venues and equipment onto a single view calendar, course scheduling could not be simpler.
 Exchange integration ensures that calendars align, and scheduling clashes are easily avoided.
 Viability and profitability can also be calculated using the stored cost of each resource.

 There’s a great deal to track when running a training business.
 Thankfully, in a TMS there’s a number of ways to view and extract this information.
-In order to assess what’s working and what isn’t, it’s important to make a habit of analysing data and drilling down into your training business performance and key financials.
+In order to assess what’s working and what isn’t, it’s important to make a habit of analysing data and drilling down into training business performance and key financials.

 For instant, real time data, there’s a dashboard allowing you to keep tabs on your all-important day-to-day metrics.
 Typically this would display things like daily course bookings, upcoming tasks or open opportunities to close.